Back to All Events

 Kurt Weill: Youkali

-Manchester-born pianist Jay Carroll graduated from the Royal Northern College of Music where he studied with both Sally Ann Macleod and Kathryn Stott.
+Manchester-born pianist JAY CARROLL graduated from the Royal Northern College of Music where he studied with both Sally Ann Macleod and Kathryn Stott.
 During his time in the College he won both the Nossek Trio Prize and Cronshaw/Brownson Song Prize, and in 2021 he won Best Accompanist in the Courtney Kenny Song Prize.

 The versatility of collaborative piano and the dynamic nature of ensemble playing have spurred him forward throughout his career.
 During his time in Trio Déanach he performed in the RNCM Chamber Music Festival and enjoyed studying with internationally-acclaimed chamber groups such as Trio Gaspard and Trio Karenine.
 His piano-violin duo playing highlights include performing at the Royal Dublin Society and Blackwater Valley Opera Festival with Mollie Wrafter (Feis Ceoil winner 2022) and with his piano duo (The Denore Duo) he has enjoyed performing in local piano festivals throughout Spain.